Hot Rods And Custom Cars

 Registering A Hot Rod/Custom Car

 One of the hardest parts of building a hot rod or custom car is getting it registered.
-Here is a link to Crankshaft Coalition's Wiki page that goes through various state's and country's different procedures:
+Here's a helpful article by Roadkill Customs:

 Related Articles: